os-climate/osc-dm-mesh-doc/docs/getting-started.md

 can run all test cases by following instructions later in this document).

-Go to your CLI ("bgs-dm-mesh-cli") directory (ensure your environment is setup) and then execute the following test case:
+Go to your CLI ("osc-dm-mesh-cli") directory (ensure your environment is setup) and then execute the following test case:
 ~~~~